joelittlejohn/party/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/c/c3/Party_icon.svg" alt="Let's party!" title="Let's party!" align="right" width="250"/>

-A Clojure library that wraps the Curator service discovery/registration API and provides a set of idiomatic Clojure functions to register and discover services.
+A Clojure library that wraps the Curator service discovery/registration API and provides a set of Clojure functions to register and discover services.

-Party also helps manage the lifecycle of the CuratorFramework internally, creating and maintaining a connection to zookeeper instances as necessary, and closing those connections when your application terminates.
+Party also helps manage the lifecycle of the CuratorFramework internally, creating and maintaining connections to Zookeeper as necessary and closing those connections when your application terminates.

 ## Usage

 #### A typical _registration_ example

-A backend service registering:
+A service registering:

 ```clj
 (ns heartbeat.setup